atomashevic/transforEmotion/README.md

 - `eva-8B`: "BAAI/EVA-CLIP-8B-448" - A very large model that requires significant HDD space and RAM.
 - `jina-v2`: "jinaai/jina-clip-v2" - Another large model with high accuracy but requires more resources.

 > **Note:** The larger models like `eva-8B` and `jina-v2` may take a lot of HDD space and need a lot of RAM to run efficiently.
 Choose the model based on your requirements for speed, accuracy, and available system resources.
+We recommend using 'oai-base' or 'oai-large' for most applications.

+## GPU Support

+When running the `setup_miniconda()` function, you will be prompted to install GPU libraries.
+If you select "[Y]es" when prompted to install GPU libraries, make sure you have:

+1. An NVIDIA GPU (GTX 1060 or newer)
+2. CUDA Toolkit 11.7+ installed
+3. Updated NVIDIA drivers
+4. GCC/G++ version 9 or newer (Linux only)

+Without these requirements, the GPU installation will likely fail.
+If you're unsure, select "no" to proceed with CPU-only installation.

+If GPU installation fails, you can try running the `setup_modules()` function and selection "[N]o" when prompted to install GPU libraries.

 ## References